-How coliving can solve the current housing crisis and save city centres, emerging as places for people of all ages and backgrounds to enjoy affordable community living.
+How coliving can solve the current housing crisis and save city centers, emerging as places for people of all ages and backgrounds to enjoy affordable community living.

-The answer to an affordable inner-city property is here and looks like it’s here to stay, which is wonderful news for city centres.
+The answer to an affordable inner-city property is here, and it looks like it’s here to stay, which is terrific news for city centers.

-The introduction and mass success of Airbnb has been one reason for the lack of available properties.
-There are so many short-term Airbnb rentals specifically aimed at tourists, not residents.
+Airbnb's introduction and mass success has been one reason for the lack of available properties.
+So many short-term Airbnb rentals are specifically aimed at tourists, not residents.

 But over the past few years, the big coliving companies have acquired large properties and have converted them into the perfect homes for anyone searching for community and cheaper rent.
-With a choice of shared or private bedrooms, high-speed Internet, communal areas and even planned social activities in a lot of spaces, the appeal is evident.
+The appeal is evident with a choice of shared or private bedrooms, high-speed Internet, communal areas, and even planned social activities in many spaces.

-This online world of ours can connect us to millions and isolate us from everyone.
-What better way to solve that than to move into a coliving space.
+Our online world can connect us to millions and isolate us from everyone.
+What better way to solve that than to move into a coliving space?
 So city officials are beginning to see the advantages of allowing more and more companies to set up these spaces.
-The laws are being tested and adopted by companies such as Common, Starcity and Ollie, as they are focusing on properties near city centres.
+The laws are being tested and adopted by companies such as Common, Starcity, and Ollie, as they are focusing on properties near city centers.

 Affordable luxury amenities

-Government and city officials are opening their eyes to the advantages of welcoming more and more coliving spaces that attract an increased number of investors in coliving.
-The benefits are becoming more evident, with the city retaining their brightest minds and attracting even more to the area.
+Government and city officials are opening their eyes to the advantages of welcoming more and more coliving spaces that attract more investors in coliving.
+The benefits are becoming more evident, with the city retaining its brightest minds and attracting even more to the area.
 People no longer want to come back to an empty property at night.
-They want to be around like-minded people and they refuse to be compared to university frat houses.
+They want to be around like-minded people and refuse to be compared to university frat houses.
 These professionals want quality conversation and companionship when they get home from a long day.
 They aren’t interested in partying and beer pong.
 These people work hard and want to come home to a ready-made community environment.

-They are against residential properties being used as a commercial business and because of this, some coliving spaces have been forced to operate under the radar.
-Only the larger companies have managed to overcome these problems, by building from scratch in areas that welcome properties of this nature – e.g. hotels and large apartment blocks.
+They are against residential properties being used as a commercial business; because of this, some coliving spaces have been forced to operate under the radar.
+Only the larger companies have managed to overcome these problems by building from scratch in areas that welcome properties of this nature – e.g., hotels and large apartment blocks.
 So adding a coliving space into the mix doesn’t ruffle any feathers.

 Across the globe, governments are changing their views on coliving.
-Recently, the Chinese government allowed a 462-room property to open up, complete with an entire floor dedicated to communal activities.
-They are even charging above-average rental as the young Chinese professionals crave this living environment, especially as it’s located in a trendy and vibrant area.
+Recently, the Chinese government allowed a 462-room property to open up, with an entire floor dedicated to communal activities.
+They are even charging above-average rentals as young Chinese professionals crave this living environment, especially as it’s trendy and vibrant.

 In conclusion, coliving is neither a phase nor a nuisance.
 It truly is the solution to the current housing crisis.
-As more and more local city officials and resident associations recognise the appeal of coliving, the hope is that integrated community living is allowed to flourish and thrive in cities throughout the world.
+As more and more local city officials and resident associations recognize the appeal of coliving, the hope is that integrated community living can flourish and thrive in cities worldwide.